clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

    systemctl enable zfs-mount
    systemctl enable zfs.target

-@TODO: Detail installation of zfs-mount-generator instead of zfs-mount
+If you prefer to use the zfs-mount-generator instead of zfs-mount, refer to the Arch Linux Guide's `ZFS Mount Generator`_ section for details.

 Load the kernel module at boot
 ==============================